hounslg/SF-Technology-Sparx/bimp-readme.md

 	1. Gimp Drawable Invert
 	2. Change Format and Compression
 2. Use Mogrify which is part of imagemagick
-	1. mogrify -extent 80x80 -gravity Center -background white *.png
+	1. mogrify -extent 90x90 -gravity Center -background white -define png:color-type=6 *.png
 3. Use BIMP to create the final image
 	1. Gimp image convert RGB
 	2. plug-in colorify